Level the Playing Field

 The Stamford community came through in a big way, building a wheelchair-accessible ramp for one year old Leo Martinez.

-Case History: The Continuing Needs of Stamford’s ARI
+OUR IMPACT: The Continuing Needs of Stamford’s ARI

 We continue to support the good work of Stamford’s ARI, providing services, housing and employment for many of the area’s special needs citizens.